isomerpages/imda-tradetrust/_about/Why adopt TradeTrust.md

 <h4><strong>Easy Adoption</strong></h4>
 <ul data-tight="true" class="tight">
 <li>
-<p>Quick launch by using free open-source code or the services of TradeTrust
+<p>Quick launch by using free open-source code or the services of TradeTrust-ready
-ready partners</p>
+partners</p>
 </li>
 <li>
 <p>No semantic/data format and standard restrictions&nbsp;such as Digital
-Container Shipping Association(DCSA) and BIMCO and works with any of your existing transmission protocol like email, FTP etc</p>
+Container Shipping Association (DCSA) and BIMCO and works with any of your existing transmission protocols like email, FTP etc</p>
 </li>
 <li>
 <p>Best practices enable scalability and cross-platform interoperability